 Improvements: Nestled in a very broad valley about 4 miles up Short Canyon from Hwy.
 17 is the site of the ranch headquarters.
 Facilities in use today include a 3BR/3BA main home, an adjacent casita with two bunkrooms and one bathroom and a nearby “hunter’s” cabin with a kitchen, living area, one bedroom and one bath.
 There is also a “clubhouse” for outdoor entertaining and cooking.
 Nearby, are a newer equipment barn with storage and an historic barn and pens.
 Also in the headquarters area is a water well and related distribution facilities.

 There are several sets of working pens on the ranch.
 Fencing is in place around most all of the ranch except some of the southern perimeter.

 Taxes: The ranch is currently taxed under 1d1 Wildlife Valuation.

-Minerals: Approximately 5,919 acres of the ranch are State Classified minerals and the rights associated with those minerals will convey.
-The seller’s owned minerals, if any, will convey with the sale as well.
+Minerals: Approximately 6,418 acres of the ranch are State Classified minerals and the rights associated with those minerals will convey.
+The seller’s owned fee minerals are negotiable.